-1) The Company elected to designate all its investments in equity securities previously classified as available-for-sale under IAS 39 as at FVTOCI under IFRS 9, because these investments are not held for trading.
-As a result, the related other equity - unrealized gain (loss) on available-for-sale financial assets of \$4,825 thousand was reclassified to other equity - unrealized gain (loss) on financial assets at FVTOCI.
+- 1) Mutual funds previously classified as held-for-trading under IAS 39 were classified mandatorily as at FVTPL under IFRS 9, because the contractual cash flows are not solely payments of principal and interest on the principal outstanding and they are not equity instruments. - 2) The Group elected to designate all its investments in equity securities previously classified as available-for-sale under IAS 39 as at FVTOCI under IFRS 9, because these investments are not held for trading.
+As a result, the related other equity unrealized gain (loss) on available-for-sale financial assets of \$4,825 thousand was reclassified to other equity unrealized gain (loss) on financial assets at FVTOCI.

 Investments in unlisted shares previously measured at cost under IAS 39 have been designated as at FVTOCI under IFRS 9 and were remeasured at fair value.
-Consequently, a decrease of \$1,388 thousand was recognized in both financial assets at FVTOCI and other equity - unrealized gain (loss) on financial assets at FVTOCI on January 1, 2018.
+Consequently, a decrease of \$5,759 thousand was recognized in both financial assets at FVTOCI and other equity - unrealized gain (loss) on financial assets at FVTOCI on January 1, 2018.

-The Company recognized under IAS 39 impairment loss on certain investments in equity securities previously measured at cost and the loss was accumulated in retained earnings.
-Since those investments were designated as at FVTOCI under IFRS 9 and no impairment assessment is required, an adjustment was made that resulted in a decrease of \$19,144 thousand in other equity - unrealized gain (loss) on financial assets at FVTOCI and an increase of \$19,144 thousand in retained earnings on January 1, 2018.
+The Group recognized under IAS 39 impairment loss on certain investments in equity securities previously measured at cost and the loss was accumulated in retained earnings.
+Since those investments were designated as at FVTOCI under IFRS 9 and no impairment assessment is required, an adjustment was made that resulted in a decrease of \$74,302 thousand in other equity - unrealized gain (loss) on financial assets at FVTOCI and an increase of \$74,302 thousand in retained earnings on January 1, 2018.

-- 2) Trade receivables, trade receivables from related parties, other receivables, refundable deposits and other financial assets that were previously classified as loans and receivables under IAS 39 were classified as measured at amortized cost with an assessment of expected credit losses under IFRS 9. - 3) As a result of the retrospective application of IFRS 9 by associates, there was a decrease in investments accounted for using the equity method of \$4,371 thousand, a decrease in other equity unrealized gain (loss) on available-for-sale financial assets of \$4,825 thousand, a decrease in other equity unrealized gain (loss) on financial assets at FVTOCI of \$54,704 thousand, and an increase in retained earnings of \$55,158 thousand on January 1, 2018. - b.
+3) Trade receivables, trade receivables from related parties, other receivables, refundable deposits and other financial assets that were previously classified as loans and receivables under IAS 39 were classified as measured at amortized cost with an assessment of expected credit losses under IFRS 9.

+b.
 Amendments to the Regulations Governing the Preparation of Financial Reports by Securities Issuers and IFRSs endorsed by the FSC for application starting from 2019

-New, Amended or Revised Standards and Interpretations (the "New IFRSs") Effective Date Announced by IASB (Note 1) Annual Improvements to IFRSs 2015-2017 Cycle January 1, 2019 Amendments to IFRS 9 "Prepayment Features with Negative January 1, 2019 (Note 2) Compensation" IFRS 16 "Leases" January 1, 2019 Amendments to IAS 19 "Plan Amendment, Curtailment or January 1, 2019 (Note 3) Settlement" Amendments to IAS 28 "Long-term Interests in Associates and Joint January 1, 2019 Ventures" IFRIC 23 "Uncertainty Over Income Tax Treatments" January 1, 2019
+New, Amended or Revised Standards and Interpretations (the "New IFRSs") Effective Date Announced by IASB (Note 1) Annual Improvements to IFRSs 2015-2017 Cycle January 1, 2019 Amendments to IFRS 9 "Prepayment Features with Negative Compensation" January 1, 2019 (Note 2) IFRS 16 "Leases" January 1, 2019 Amendments to IAS 19 "Plan Amendment, Curtailment or Settlement" January 1, 2019 (Note 3) Amendments to IAS 28 "Long-term Interests in Associates and Joint Ventures" January 1, 2019 IFRIC 23 "Uncertainty Over Income Tax Treatments" January 1, 2019

-- Note 1: Unless stated otherwise, the above New IFRSs are effective for annual periods beginning on or after their respective effective dates. - Note 2: The FSC permits the election for early adoption of the amendments starting from January 1, 2018. - Note 3: The Company shall apply these amendments to plan amendments, curtailments or settlements occurring on or after January 1, 2019.
+- Note 1: Unless stated otherwise, the above New IFRSs are effective for annual periods beginning on or after their respective effective dates. - Note 2: The FSC permits the election for early adoption of the amendments starting from January 1, 2018. - Note 3: The Group shall apply these amendments to plan amendments, curtailments or settlements occurring on or after January 1, 2019.

-• IFRS 16 "Leases"
+IFRS 16 "Leases"